What is Bitwarden Enterprise, and how to set it up with Google SSO via OIDC?

 Press the Save button.
 If nothing goes haywire, the Client ID and Client Secret are then generated.
 Note them down, as they will be used in the Bitwarden dashboard when you return there.

 Step 5: Enable an Identity Platform API in GCP

 Use the search bar and look up Identity Platform.
 Navigate there and enable the API.
 If this step is not completed, you may face cryptic errors when attempting to SSO.
-This actually cost me a little while to figure out.
-The two errors that I faced are:
+This took me a little while to figure out.
+The two errors that I faced were:

 I suppose these can be tracked down using the GCP audit log, but if Bitwarden has some sort of debug interface (for the online web portal, not self-host), it would have been a tremendous help in a case like this.

 Step 6: Finalize the OpenID connect configuration in Bitwarden

 In step 2 of this tutorial, you left the OpenID connect configuration empty, so now is the time to fill it out.
 In Bitwarden, go back to Organizations > Settings > Single sign-on > OpenID connect configuration and fill out the empty fields:

 issuerproperty in SSO Well-known Documentation following the OpenID Connect Discovery specification.
 Each identity provider has a different address, and for Google, it is